recaremo/CSNova/docs/csNova_de.md

     translates all labels and options via translator.py, and updates translations after language change.
     All formatting and styles are centralized.
+    Robust error handling is implemented for file and JSON operations.
     """

     def __init__(self, translator, toolbar_actions=None, parent=None):